5T33Z0/OC-Little-Translated/Content/V_Virtualization/macOS_Hyper-V.md

 ### 5.1 Disable Gatekeeper

-&rarr; Follow these[Instructions](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Guides/Disable_Gatekeeper.md) to disable Gatekeeper in macOS Sequoia and newer.
+&rarr; Follow these [Instructions](https://github.com/5T33Z0/OCLP4Hackintosh/blob/main/Guides/Disable_Gatekeeper.md) to disable Gatekeeper in macOS Sequoia and newer.
 This is necessary in order to run post-install scrips and tools like 3rd party apps.

 ### 5.2 Copying EFI content to the internal ESP
 - Open Finder